 Drones might currently be associated with military use, but that won't be the case for long.
 Sure, the FAA hasn't approved the use of the unmanned aerial vehicles yet and that likely won't happen until 2015 or after, but Amazon is just one of many companies and organizations beginning to think about using the pilotless-aircrafts in different ways.
 Welcome to the future.

 text: One day a drone will drop off your medium pie topped with pepperoni and olives.
 In June Domino's released a video of its "Domicopter," a drone that delivers pizza.
 In a video, the autonomous drone picks up the pizza box, soars over trees and houses and then drops it on a doorstep.

 Right now the "Domicopter" is no more than a fun concept of delivering your pie, but it's not the only food-delivery drone idea.
 YO!Sushi in London has started to play around with the idea of using drones to deliver trays of sushi.
 Their implementation is a bit more low-tech; rather than use GPS, someone with an iPad or iPhone has to control or steer the drone.
 And if you're not in the mood for sushi or pizza, there was the Burrito Bomber, which drops burritos via parachute.

 The big question: how much do you tip the food delivery drones?

-But not all the drones you see in the future might be coming right to you.
+text: But not all the drones you see in the future might be coming right to you.
 They might instead be watching you.
 Drones equipped with cameras might soon help monitor roads and gather traffic information.
 Fairfax County Police Chief David Roher has said that he envisions the flying devices gathering detailed aerial views.

 "Just as a standpoint as an alternative for spotting traffic and sending information back to our VDOT Smart Traffic centers, and being able to observe backups," he said.
 Georgia Tech has also done research on traffic drones and how they will provide more precise traffic information than stationary traffic cameras.